svdavid/NEUS642/README.md

 All students are expected to have a basic knowledge of programming.
 If you haven't worked with Python before, please take an online introductory course prior to the start of class such as those offered by [codecademy](URL=https%3a%2f%2fwww.codecademy.com%2flearn%2flearn-python) and [udacity](https://www.udacity.com/course/intro-to-computer-science--cs101).
 [A Byte of Python](https://python.swaroopch.com/) is a free eBook; however, you will need your own copy of Python to run and test the code.

 We will be using Python 3.7 for the course.
 Some of you may be familiar with older versions of Python such as Python 2.7.
 However, many popular third-party packages that you may use in your research (e.g., Numpy, Scipy and Pandas) [longer support Python 2](https://python3statement.org).
 If you have been using Python 2, take a few minutes to familiarize yourself with the [differences between Python 2 and 3](http://sebastianraschka.com/Articles/2014_python_2_3_key_diff.html).

+You may wish to work through the five days of the [Python NeuroBootcamp](https://github.com/dasaderi/python_neurobootcamp).
+You can [download](https://github.com/dasaderi/python_neurobootcamp/archive/master.zip) the notebooks to your computer and run them using Jupyter Notebook (which comes with Anaconda Python).
+If you have any trouble or questions, you can post them to the Slack channel.
+As a bonus, you may work through the notebooks from the [winter 2020 iteration of NEUS642](https://github.com/svdavid/NEUS642/tree/master/notebooks/archive/2020).
+We will be working through some of these notebooks during the first few weeks of class.

 ### Python server
 There are several ways to write and run Python code.
 For this class, we will use [Jupyter notebooks](https://jupyter.org).
 Notebooks are documents that contain live code, equations, visualizations and narrative text.
 Prior to each class you will need to download the files and potentially update some packages.